EGEE 439

 Chemical structures for varieties of lignin.

-There are several different materials that can be made from lignin, but most are not on a commercial scale.
-Table 6.3 shows the class of compounds that can be made from lignin and the types of products that come from that class of compounds.
+Several different materials can be made from lignin, but most are not on a commercial scale.
+The table below shows the class of compounds that can be made from lignin and the types of products that come from that class of compounds.
 If an economic method can be developed for lignin depolymerization and chemical production, it would benefit the biorefining of lignocellulosic biomass.

 Low molecular chemicals and the products made from these types of chemicals.